kja12786git/travel-currencies/project-worksheet.md

 ## jQuery Discoveries
  Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.

- * selected items from dropdown menus are readable as a :pseudoclass
+ * selected items from dropdown menus are readable as a :pseudoclass as in my code snippet above.

 ## Change Log